lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 #### Local events

 With 8-cast, I managed to go $$ 4 - 0 $$, $$ 3 - 1 $$ and $$ 3 - 1 $$ in locals.
 Losing, twice, only to Cradle Control.
 It's a tough matchup.
-On one hand, I wish I could play more `Dismember`s, but on the other, why devote that many sideboard slots to a matchup we're likely losing anyway.
+On one hand, I wish I could play more <mtg-card>Dismember</mtg-card>s, but on the other, why devote that many sideboard slots to a matchup we're likely losing anyway.

-I felt particularly good about playing against Show and Tell and BUG Beanstalk (other Beanstalk variances that have access to `Wrath of the Skies` may be way more problematic, but such is life).
+I felt particularly good about playing against Show and Tell and BUG Beanstalk (other Beanstalk variances that have access to <mtg-card>Wrath of the Skies</mtg-card> may be way more problematic, but such is life).
 I faced it a couple of times during local events, but, unfortunately, only once during the tournament.

 #### Magic Online